primate-run/primate/docs/docs/index.md

 Primate avoids this trap.
 You can use your favorite frontend with a backend that works the same way across all of them.
-You can even combine different frontends in one project, or migrate gradually without rewriting your server.
+You can even combine different frontends in one project, or migrate gradually without rewriting the whole application.

 ## The power of WebAssembly